Make sure that your Raspberry Pi is connected to CORE2 board through a micro USB hSerial port.

 This part is already covered in our previous tutorial:

-Make sure you are in the home directory (
+Make sure you are in the home directory (by default you should be there;

 /home/husarion) and type: